 The Hagia Sophia was established in the 13th century by the Trebizond Empire as its flagship church.
 And like many churches throughout Anatolia, it was later converted to a mosque by the Ottomans in the 15th century.
 Much later, it was turned into a secular museum in 1964.

 But then in 2013, the Turkish government decided to change it back to a mosque.
 It appears to have been a test run for the highly controversial conversion of Istanbul’s Hagia Sophia in 2020.

 Upon its conversion, the frescoes on the ceiling were entirely obscured by scaffolding, as Islam totally prohibits the depiction of human figures in mosques.

 Thankfully, following two years of further restoration, the original artwork is now mostly visible as of 2020.
 And by total coincidence, the grand reopening happened to coincide with my arrival in Trabzon.

-Presumably, it has something to do with keeping the images obscured during Islamic prayer time.
-It is, at least, a big improvement over the previous incarnation of the mosque which blocked out the frescoes entirely.
+Unfortunately, the central dome is obscured by a set of semi-transparent discs in order to keep them hidden during prayer time.
+It’s at least an improvement over the previous incarnation of the mosque which blocked out the frescoes entirely.